Jantero93/forum/README.md

 <h2>Features</h2>

 - Individual users with roles
-- Admin can delete any posts
+- Users can delete own posts.
+Admin can delete any posts
 - Boards are predefined at the moment
-- Users can delete only own posts
 - Users can create topics
 - Users can upvote posts (one upvote per post)
+- Users can update own posts one hour from creation.
+Admin can update anypost anytime.
 - Secure authentication with JSON Web Token

 ---